Gopti123/DIYHOMESYS/README.md

 # DIYHOMESYS
-Self-made home system that tells me the wether every morning with the time to wake me up accompanied with other functions
+The plan is to create a home assistant system to help with my daily life.
+My goal is to learn how to manage a project while deeping my knowlage on programming,